 Or it can sow the seeds of doom and destruction if you hand bids to undeserving men.

 The best fraternity recruitment happens when a chapter plans far in advance, follows IFC guidelines, and capitalizes on strategies that’ve been successful in semesters past.

 However, even with good fraternity management and all the planning in the world, mistakes happen.
-Rush is fast-paced and competitive.
+Recruitment is fast-paced and competitive.
 There are a million things going on at once.
 You can only hope that when you do mess up (because you will), the mistake is something minor enough to fix on the fly.

 You can’t always have the perfect, flawless recruitment you planned, but OmegaFi can help you minimize mistakes and sidestep some of the biggest potholes.

 Here are our 4 Biggest IFC Recruitment No-No’s.

 4. Increasing (When You Should Be Decreasing) Risk at Recruitment Events

 This is a mistake that can have detrimental effects on fraternity chapters, unfortunately.